demisto/content/Packs/HashiCorp-Vault/Integrations/HashiCorpVault/README.md

-Secure, store and tightly control access to tokens, pass[words, certificates, encryption keys for protecting secrets and other sensitive data using HashiCorp Vault.
+Secure, store, and tightly control access to tokens, passwords, certificates, and encryption keys for protecting secrets and other sensitive data using HashiCorp Vault.
 This integration fetches credentials.
-For more information, see [Managing Credentials.](https://xsoar.pan.dev/docs/reference/articles/managing-credentials)
+For more information, see [Managing Credentials](https://xsoar.pan.dev/docs/reference/articles/managing-credentials).

 This integration was integrated and tested with version 1.12.2 of HashiCorp Vault.

-##Authentication
+## Authentication
 The integration supports the following auth methods:
-###Userpass Auth Method
+### Userpass Auth Method
-It is required to fill in only the Username / Role ID parameter with the username and Password / Secret ID parameter with the password.
-For more details, see the [HashiCorp Vault documentation.](https://www.vaultproject.io/docs/auth/userpass)
+You are required to fill in only the *Username / Role ID* parameter with the username and *Password / Secret ID* parameter with the password.
+For more details, see the [HashiCorp Vault documentation](https://www.vaultproject.io/docs/auth/userpass).
-###Token Auth Method
+### Token Auth Method
-It is required to fill in only the Authentication token parameter.
-For more details, see the [HashiCorp Vault documentation.](https://www.vaultproject.io/docs/auth/token)
+You are required to fill in only the *Authentication token* parameter.
+For more details, see the [HashiCorp Vault documentation](https://www.vaultproject.io/docs/auth/token).
-###AppRole Auth Method
+### AppRole Auth Method
-It is required to fill in only the Username / Role ID parameter with the role ID and Password / Secret ID parameter with the secret ID, and tick the Use AppRole Auth Method checkbox.
-For more details, see the [HashiCorp Vault documentation.](https://www.vaultproject.io/docs/auth/approle)
+You are required to fill in only the *Username / Role ID* parameter with the role ID and *Password / Secret ID* parameter with the secret ID, and check the *Use AppRole Auth Method* checkbox.
+For more details, see the [HashiCorp Vault documentation](https://www.vaultproject.io/docs/auth/approle).

 ## Configure HashiCorp Vault on Cortex XSOAR